0sama-Mirza/Simple-Templates/README.md

 # Stack-Queue-Linked_List-Templates
-Templates Of Stack And Queues Which We Were Forced To Make.
+Templates Of Stack, Queues And Linked List Which We Were Forced To Make.